NewsLocal News

 A photo of William H. Tinder outside of his home displayed near glass bottles found at the excavation site.

-The location was the former home to a number of people who lived in homes built out of scraps.
+The location was the former home to several people who lived in homes built out of scraps.
 The residents were primarily poor, immigrant families.

 "There was a whole shanty community that lived down in the bottoms called 'The Patch,' and then there were a bunch of these shanties that were built along the bluffs," Gottsfield said.